jluisalvarez/sbc-sensors/Readme.md

-# Monitoring Sensors os SBCs with Python
+# Monitoring Sensors on SBCs with Python